kleingerald11-cell/ian-colburn-3.0/sust-student-work/seedling/index.md

 [^1]

-[^1]: Footnotes work normally in ScrollStories.
-Click the number to jump to the note, then click the return arrow to come back.
-This keeps your main text flowing while providing space for citations and elaboration.
+[^1]:

 {% include images/figure.html class="right" width="60%" caption="This image is set to 60% width instead of 48%, giving it more prominence.
 You can adjust image widths to suit your content.
+[Source](https://rmoa.unm.edu/docviewer.php?docId=nmu1unma028.xml)" image-path="images/farm-of-song-potatoes.png
-[Source](https://rmoa.unm.edu/docviewer.php?docId=nmu1unma028.xml)" image-path="images/mvh-floorplan.jpg" %}
+" %}

 > This is a block quote,